fighting-game-button-challenge (Fighting Game Button Challenge)

 - Startup Time

-- Most fighting games take about a minute from launching to reaching training mode.
+- Most fighting games take about 1 minute from launch until you can enter training mode.

-- Getting Used to Controls for Each Fighting Game
+- Getting Used to Each Fighting Game’s Controls

-- Clearing a tutorial results in several seconds of inability to input, leading to wasted time.
+- After clearing a segment, there’s a few seconds of inaction, leading to wasted time.
 It takes too long, and the tempo is poor.

-- Insufficient for quickly grasping all moves when starting out.
+- Insufficient for quickly grasping all basic moves when starting out.

-- Insufficient for thoroughly learning each individual move when starting out.
+- Insufficient for thoroughly mastering each individual move when starting out.

-- Insufficient for a quick warm-up during daily training.
+- Insufficient for quick warm-ups during daily training.

-- Using a mission format with success/failure judgment,
+- Using a mission format with success/failure judgments,

 - Covering all necessary button combinations for that game,

-- A random mission mode aiming to enable quick and appropriate actions in any situation.
+- A random mission mode aiming for quick, responsive actions in any situation,

 - This app aims to achieve that.